zenml-io/zenml/docs/book/stacks-and-components/stack-deployment/cloud-stacks/minimal-gcp-stack.md

 #### Artifact Store

-Before you run anything within the zenml CLI, head on over to GCP and create a GCS bucket, in case you don't have already one that you can use.
-Once this is done, you can create the zenml stack component as follows:
+Before you run anything within the ZenML CLI, head on over to GCP and create a GCS bucket, in case you don't already have one that you can use.
+Once this is done, you can create the ZenML stack component as follows:

 {% tabs %}
 {% tab title="CLI" %}